grafana/pyroscope/examples/grafana-agent-auto-instrumentation/ebpf-otel/README.md

-# OpenTelemetry eBPF profiler example
+# OpenTelemetry eBPF profiler examples

 **⚠️ Important: Linux-only Support**
 This example can only be run on Linux systems (amd64/arm64) as it relies on eBPF technology which is specific to the Linux kernel.
 The profiler requires privileged access to system resources.